slanska/flexilite/doc/RDBMS.md

 #### 1. Enums

-RDBMS does not provide natively support for enumerated values, i.e. application domain specific lists of predefined constants.
+RDBMS does not provide native support for enumerated values, i.e. application domain specific lists of predefined constants.
 This is typically resolved with:

 - define enumerations on application level only, and simply store values in database.
 Enumerations